 Attending and validating this specialty and then validating the (one-year) specialty Marine Geomatics (provided the results of the M2 are good) would lead to obtaining the Engineering Degree of ENSTA Bretagne.

-The course is based on the Laboratory of Physical and Spatial Oceanography (LOPS), the Laboratory of Marine Environmental Sciences (LEMAR), both IUEM research laboratories, the Hydrography, Oceanography and Meteorology Department of SHOM, the CEREMA Laboratory of Coastal Hydrodynamics.
-Career opportunities: research, teaching/research, design offices (impact of ocean circulation or extreme events on offshore structures, coastal erosion, marine ecology, exploitation of marine resources, or evolution of pollution slicks).
+The course is based on the Laboratory of Physical and Spatial Oceanography (LOPS), the Laboratory of the Marine Environment (LEMAR), both of the IUEM UMRs, the Hydrography, Oceanography and Meteorology department of SHOM, the Laboratory of Coastal Hydrodynamics of CEREMA.

 The Environmental Management (EGEL) course is founded on the skills developed in three IUEM research units: LETG (Coastal and Marine Geography), LEMAR (Biology, Chemistry, Marine Ecology) and AMURE (Law and Economics).

 Between 2010 and 2014, 9% of the students completed their studies.
 70% found a job in the field of coastal environment.
 Example of jobs: project manager (cartographer, general environmentalist), biologist/scientific diver, project or mission manager (marine environment, fishing and shellfish farming, marine protected areas, Natura 2000, water development and management scheme…).